deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 ## Conclusion

 As a rule of thumb, start with the fact the business cares about.
-Raise the domain event where the decision is made, react through focused handlers, and translate it into an integration event when crossing a bounded-context boundary.
-Choose synchronous or durable asynchronous delivery only after the transaction, consistency, and failure requirements are clear.
+Raise the domain event where the decision is made, react through focused handlers, and translate it into an integration event when crossing boundaries.
+Choose between synchronous or durable asynchronous delivery only after the transaction, consistency, and failure requirements are clear.